weaveworks/pctl/README.md

 into the flux repository.

 #### Architecture
-The below diagram illustrates how pctl install works:
+The below diagram illustrates how pctl add works:

 <!--
 To update this diagram go to https://miro.com/app/board/o9J_lI2seIg=/